Abu Dhabi F1 Grand Prix Bag Policy 2026No large bags. No outside alcohol. No published size limit.

 What gets rejected most often

-• Oversized bags — anything clearly larger than a standard daypack
+• Oversized bags — anything clearly larger than a small daypack

 • Outside alcohol — the most common rejection reason